 For USDA, Main office # – 919-855-7100, fax: 919-855-7100

-Florida Vendors selling certain arthropods require a permit from the Florida Department of Agriculture.
-Permit information can be found at:
+Florida Vendors selling certain arthropods may require a permit from the Florida Department of Agriculture.
+Information about these permits, along with contact information for the Officials who can answer any further questions regarding arthropods and FL permitting, can be found at: https://www.fdacs.gov/Agriculture-Industry/Plants-and-Nurseries/Plant-Pest-Permits/Arthropod-Plant-and-Plant-Pest-Permits

 Please review the following documents courtesy of the Florida Fish & Wildlife Conservation Commission, including FAQ and the new required inventory form